hekailiang/squirrel/README.md

 	``` java
 newStateMachineInstance.loadSavedData(savedData);
 	```
+**NOTE**: The state machine data can be serialized to/deserialized from Base64 encoded string with the help of *ObjectSerializableSupport* class.
 * **State Machine Configuration**
 When creating new state machine instance, user can configure its behavior through 	*StateMachineConfiguration*, e.g.
 	```java